On December 22, 2000, I walked down an aisle that changed my life. It was the night of my wedding; the night when I gave myself to one man forever.

 “A thrill of hope the weary world rejoices.”

-I don’t know about you but I’m willing to bet that you’ve had your fair share of weariness.
-I certainly have.
-Maybe that’s exactly where you are at right now.
+I don’t know about you but I’m willing to bet that you have had your fair share of weariness, too.
+Maybe that is exactly where you are at right now.
 Just plain weary.
 Bone weary.

 Weary from an unanswered prayer.